 2 year old located unharmed after mother found shot dead in alley: DC police

-WASHINGTON - D.C. police say a 2‑year‑old boy who was missing after his mother was found shot to death late Tuesday in a northwest alley has been found unharmed.
+WASHINGTON - D.C. police say a 2-year-old boy missing after his mother was found shot dead in a northwest alley has been found unharmed.
+MPD canceled an AMBER Alert and arrested a suspect in the case.

 Authorities identified the child as Royce Hawkins, who had last been seen with his mother around 7 p.m.
 Tuesday in the 500 block of Kenyon Street NW.

-Officers were called around 10:52 p.m. to the 600 block of Kenyon Street, where they found the woman suffering from gunshot wounds.
+Officers were called at 10:52 p.m. to the 600 block of Kenyon Street, where they found the woman suffering from gunshot wounds.
 She was pronounced dead at the scene.
+Police have since identified the woman as 25-year-old Jamillah Gales, of no fixed address.

-Investigators believe an argument with a man preceded the shooting.
-Police say the suspect may be someone known to the woman.
-No arrests have been made.
+Investigators determined the decedent was with her 2-year-old child shortly before the shooting, according to the Metropolitan Police Department.
+MPD issued an AMBER Alert for that child early Wednesday.

-DC police search for missing 2 year old after mother found shot dead in alley (Metropolitan Police Department)
+The child was located unharmed in a residence near the location of the homicide shortly before 11 a.m., and the AMBER Alert was canceled, MPD said.
+MPD added that the suspect and an additional adult male were inside the residence where the child was found.

 The Source: Information in this article comes from the Metropolitan Police Department.